Our mission is:

-- Zero Waste Stations available to the public for use in separating ‘waste’ into divertable streams of compostables, refundables, and containers recycling.
+- Zero Waste Stations available to the public for use in separating ‘waste’ into divertable streams of compost, refundables, and containers recycling.

-- Creating a portable dishwasher for community use.
+- Creating a portable dishwasher trailer for community use.

 - Offering waste audits and education sessions for local businesses assessing their waste and offering recommendations on how to divert much of their ‘trash’.
 Staff training for local recycling and composting programs is also available upon request.